Ivan the Terrible (1945 film): Part I

 During his return from Kazan, Ivan falls deathly ill.
 Yefrosinya, knowing that Kurbsky resents Ivan, urges him to swear allegiance to Vladimir, promising him rule over Moscow, as Vladimir is intellectually disabled and not fit to rule on his own.
-Ivan sends for the boyars and orders them to swear allegiance to his son, the infant Tsarevich Dmitry, reminding them of the need for a single ruler to keep Russia united.
+Ivan sends for the boyars and orders them to swear allegiance to his son, the infant Tsarevich Dmitry, (Note: Tsarevich is the title for the son of a Tsar, somewhat like a prince in English.) reminding them of the need for a single ruler to keep Russia united.
 The boyars, encouraged by Yefrosinya, refuse to do so.
 Ivan collapses and is thought dead.
-The boyars begin to swear allegiance to Vladimir.
-However, when the tsarina hints that Ivan is not yet dead, Kurbsky hurriedly swears his allegiance to the tsarevich.
+The boyars begin to swear allegiance to Vladimir, but when the tsarina hints that Ivan is not yet dead, Kurbsky hurriedly swears his allegiance to the tsarevich.
 Ivan recovers, and as a reward for his loyalty, Kurbsky is sent to the western border of the kingdom to fight against the Livonians and Poles.
 Alexei Basmanov is sent to the south to take care of the Crimean border.
 The promotion of a commoner creates more discontent amongst the boyars.

 The boyars and the Archbishop Pimen plot against Ivan.
-Yefrosinya, in order to weaken Ivan and leave him without allies, plans to kill Anastasia.
-Just as the royal couple receives word that Kurbsky has surrendered to the Livonians, she slips a goblet of poisoned wine into their chambers.
+Yefrosinya, to weaken Ivan and leave him without allies, plans to kill Anastasia.
+Just as the royal couple receives word that Kurbsky has surrendered to the Livonians, Yefrosinya slips a goblet of poisoned wine into their chambers.
 The news shocks the tsarina, who is already ill.
 Ivan, looking around for a drink to calm her, takes the wine and gives it to her, unknowingly killing her.

-Ivan questions his own justifications and ability to rule, wondering if his wife's death and Kurbsky's final defection to Poland is God's punishment against him.
+Ivan questions his own justifications and ability to rule, wondering if his wife's death and Kurbsky's final defection to Poland are God's punishment against him.
 He sends for his old friend, Kolychov.
 Alexei Basmanov suggests that he instead surround himself with men he can really trust, the oprichniki.
-He offers Fyodor in service to him as the first oprichnik.
+He offers his son Fyodor in service to him as the first oprichnik.

-Ivan abdicates and leaves Moscow for Alexandrova Sloboda in 1564.
+Ivan abdicates and leaves Moscow for the town of Alexandrova Sloboda in 1564.
 When hundreds of common people come to him, he decides to return, saying that he will then rule with absolute power by the will of the people.